IlluviumGame/IIPs/iccps/iccp-12-R.md

 ## Marketing D1SKS
 5000 Standard D1SKS and 1000 Mega D1SKS will be minted to be used for marketing of Wave 2, and for future events and promotions.

-## Mega-D1SK Power Threshold
-The modification to tier weights has adjusted the outcomes of a 1250 Mega D1SK power threshold and increased the relative value of Standard D1SKS.
-To account for these changes, this proposal increases the Mega D1SK power threshold to 1350, which will ensure that the guaranteed power Illuvitar remains a competitive and compelling option for collectors.

 ## Rationale
 This proposal aims to position Illuvium: Beyond as a product that will hold relevance for everyone engaging in the Illuvium ecosystem.
 Soulbound collection elements provide gamers with a tangible reason to engage with Beyond.